The 29 Best TV Shows about Hockey

 Demain Des Hommes, ICI TOU.TV (2018)

-This next show on the list keeps us in the French-speaking regions of Canada with Demain Des Hommes, a Canadian series produced out of Quebec and aired for one season on ICI TOU.TV, a French video-on-demand service.
+This next show on the list keeps us in the French-speaking regions of Canada with Demain Des Hommes, a Canadian series produced in Quebec and aired for one season on ICI TOU.TV, a French video-on-demand service.

 Where North America has the NHL, Canada alone has the Canadian Hockey League (CHL), and one of the junior leagues under that is the Quebec Major Junior Hockey League.